aceliwang/potatopsych/Practice - PsychScene Videos.md

 - Personality factors
   - Underlying personality vulnerabilities with poor maladaptive coping mechanisms leading to emotional dysregulation

 ### MEQ 5.2 You meet with Bill and his wife.
 Bill's wife has taken over cleaning, shopping and management of bills since Bill's surgery.
 Bill feels angry and frustrated about this.
 According to the occupational therapist, Bill is capable of doing these things himself.
 Outline the management of the situation.
+(8 marks)

 - Structure
   - Short-term
   - Long-term
   - Psychoeducation

 ### MEQ 5.3 The endocrinology team tell you that Bill's tumour has returned although it is treatable.
 Bill has become increasingly irritable and labile in his mood.
-Outline the possible causes for Bill's mental state deterioration (4 marks).
+Outline the possible causes for Bill's mental state deterioration.
+(4 marks)

 - Structure
   - Focus on new stressors to filter down differential diagnosis